DJNing/MapLeCreusot/README.md

 ## Dependencies
-  1. Boost Need to be installed if you don’t have it.
+1.  **Boost** has to be installed if you don’t have it.
 Follow the installation guide below.
 • Windows
-Using vcpkg from Microsoft (https://github.com/microsoft/vcpkg) you can install Boost libraries through command line window as following: vcpkg install boost.• Ubuntu
+Using vcpkg from Microsoft (https://github.com/microsoft/vcpkg) you can install Boost libraries through command line window as following:
+`vcpkg install boost`.
+• Ubuntu
 If it is not pre-install in your Ubuntu, a single command should help you do this (for Ubuntu 18.04):
-$ apt−get insatll libboost-all-dev
+`$ sudo apt-get install libboost-all-dev`
-2. Libosmium
+2. **Libosmium**
 This is a header-only library, no need for installation.
 Just includ the header files in the project is OK to go.
 This is already put in the project repository.
-3. Protozero
+3. **Protozero**
 This is a header-only library, no need for installation.
 Just includ the header files in the project is OK to go.
 This is already put in the project repository.
-4. Zlib
+4. **Zlib**
 Need to be installed if you don’t have it.
 Follow the installation guide below.
 • Windows
-Using vcpkg from Microsoft (https://github.com/microsoft/vcpkg) you can install Zlib library through command line window as following: vcpkg install zlib
+`vcpkg install zlib`
 • Ubuntu
-If it is not pre-install in your Ubuntu, a single command should help you do this (for Ubuntu 18.04):
-$ apt-get insatll zlib1g-dev
+`$ sudo apt-get install zlib1g-dev`
-5. Expat
+5. **Expat**
 Need to be installed if you don’t have it.
 Follow the installation guide below.
 • Windows
-Using vcpkg from Microsoft (https://github.com/microsoft/vcpkg) you can install Expat library through command line window as following: vcpkg install expat
+`vcpkg install expat`
 • Ubuntu
-If it is not pre-install in your Ubuntu, a single command should help you do this (for Ubuntu 18.04):
-$ apt−get insatll expat
+`$ apt−get insatll expat`
-6. PThread ( for Linux )
-Use the following command to install the library sudo apt-get install libpthread-stubs0- dev
+6. PThread ( for Linux ), Use the following commands to install the library `$ sudo apt-get install libpthread-stubs0-dev`
-$ apt−get insatll expat
+`$ sudo apt-get install expat`

 ## Known Issues